GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- Well, that's easy enough for all of you right now!
+- It's easy for everyone right now!
 - Just open the index page workflow and add a "Go to page pet_list" action for the following two Whens
-  - "When Button Log in is clicked"
+  - "When Button Log In (Sign Up / Log In) is clicked"
-  - "When Button Sign up is clicked"
+  - "When Button Sign Up (Sign Up / Log In) is clicked"

 ---

-- Preview the page to make sure that the login button and the sign-up button will take you to the Pets List page.
+- Preview the page to make sure that the user will be taken to the Pets List page when he/she presses the Login button and the Sign Up button, respectively!
 - If the preview is OK, let's place the common header components on the other two screens as well.
   - Pet Registration Screen
   - Pets Detail Screen